Your browser is in Compatibility Mode, which, ironically enough, is incompatible with our website.

 This growing debate forced us to pause and ask one question: Is there a more straightforward way for apartment marketers to evaluate the effectiveness of digital ads?
 The answer resulted in us developing one objective metric to help us know that our clients were paying for ads that earned qualified leads and improved leasing.

-The last bullet is the crux of this section.
 The amount of money you allocate toward your digital ads determines just how powerful you want their impact to be.
 Or, putting it another way—if digital ads drive needed traffic to your website, your ad budget is the gas pedal.

 Let's say you currently have six units sitting vacant.
 The rental price of those units is $1,250, so each month those units are empty, you're losing $7,500 in revenue.